 Follow in the footsteps of Luther with Ringhotels

-On 31 October 2017, we commemorate – for the 500th time - the day on which it was recorded that Martin Luther posted the 95 theses on the door of the Wittenberg church castle.
-In the course of the Luther 2017 celebrations, marking the 500-year anniversary of the Reformation, numerous events and exhibitions will take place throughout Germany – all within easy reach from a Ringhotel.
+On 31 October 2017, we remembered – for the 500th time - the day on which it was recorded that Martin Luther posted the 95 theses on the door of the Wittenberg church castle.
+In the course of the Luther 2017 celebrations, marking the 500-year anniversary of the Reformation, numerous events and exhibitions have taken place throughout Germany – all within easy reach from a Ringhotel.

 When, in the autumn of 1517, Martin Luther published his 95 theses opposing the granting of indulgences by the church, he could not have known that his remonstrations would give birth to a mighty protest movement.

 By means of the so-called Letters of Indulgence, the church invoked people to ‘buy’ themselves deliverance from their sins.
 The money raised in this way was used to finance the building of St Peter’s Cathedral in Rome, amongst other things.